 projects > american alligator ecology and monitoring for CERP > work plan

-Study Title: Alligator Ecology and Monitoring for CERP
+Project Title: American Alligator Ecology and Monitoring for CERP

-Overview & Objective(s): Many important questions concerning the effects of Everglades restoration on alligator populations remain unanswered such as the impacts of decompartmentalization, the role of alligator holes as aquatic refugia, and the effects of hydrology on population growth and condition.
+Project Summary: Many important questions concerning the effects of Everglades restoration on alligator populations remain unanswered such as the impacts of decompartmentalization, the role of alligator holes as aquatic refugia, and the effects of hydrology on population growth and condition.
 Further, the methods for monitoring and evaluating restoration success are not clear or have not been adapted for use during CERP.
 Also, we need to continue to update and validate restoration tools such as population models for use in alternative selection, performance measure development, and prediction.
 This project will directly address the questions outlined above, develop monitoring methods, and validate restoration tools for use in CERP.
+All project tasks have been requested by management agencies in South Florida (NPS, USFWS), listed as critical CERP priority research needs (see DOI Everglades Restoration Science Prioritization Strategy), and/or highlighted as science objectives for CESI (see Science Objectives for CESI FY02).

 Task Summary and Objectives: The purpose of this project is to evaluate the relative distribution, abundance, and demographic structure of alligators in various habitats in relation to water levels and salinities.
 The relative distribution and abundance of alligators is a key indicator component of the conceptual ecosystem models for Big Cypress, marl prairie/rocky glades, ridge and slough, and mangrove transition zone ecosystems and has been identified as a performance measure in the CERP monitoring and assessment plan.
 Demographic data are needed for development of models to assess the potential impacts from operation of CERP projects (CERP science objective 3004-3).